-Modern software development is characterized by agile principles that encourage rapid release and update cycles.
-Agile methodology’s core components require implementing strict integrity checks, without which attackers can inject malicious inputs that can potentially impact all stages of the deployment pipeline.
+Modern software development is characterized by agile principles that encourage the rapid release and update cycles.
+Agile methodology’s core components require strict integrity checks, without which attackers can inject malicious inputs that can potentially impact all deployment pipeline stages.
 In most instances, insecure design is one of the most commonly attributed causes that lead to a broad category of application security vulnerabilities – collectively known as software and data integrity failures.

 This article introduces software and data integrity failures as one of the most prevalent known vulnerabilities within modern applications, examples of such failures, and prevention strategies.

 What Are Software and Data Integrity Failures in OWASP Top 10 2021?